-HOSPITAL/HEALTH FACILITY INSTRUCTION (EC §48206.3, 48207, 48207.3, 48207.5, 48208, 48208(b)): The school district in which the hospital or other residential health facility, excluding a state hospital, is located must provide individual instruction to a student with a temporary disability.
+HOSPITAL/HEALTH FACILITY INSTRUCTION [EC §48206.3, 48207.48207.3, 48207.5, 48208, 48208(b)]: The school district in which the hospital or other residential health facility, excluding a state hospital, is located must provide individual instruction to a student with a temporary disability.
 Within five working days of receipt of the notification, the district must determine whether the pupil will be able to receive individual instruction, and, if so, when the individual instruction will begin.
-A school district may continue to enroll a pupil with a temporary disability to facilitate the timely reentry of the pupil after the hospitalization has ended, or in order to provide a partial week of instruction.
+Individual instruction will commence no later than five working days after a positive determination has been rendered.
+A student with a temporary disability who is in a hospital or other residential health facility, other than a state hospital, which is located outside the student's school district of residence shall be deemed to comply with the residency requirements of the school district in which the hospital is located.
+A school district may continue to enroll a pupil with a temporary disability to facilitate the timely reentry of the pupil in his or her prior school after the hospitalization has ended, or in order to provide a partial week of instruction.
 On days in which the student is not receiving individual instruction in a hospital or other residential health facility, he or she may attend school in his or her district of residence if well enough to do so.
 A pupil receiving individual instruction who is well enough to return to a school shall be allowed to return to the school, including a charter school, that he or she attended immediately before receiving individual instruction, if returning during the same school year.

-Pregnancy, childbirth, false pregnancy, termination of pregnancy, and recovery therefore shall be treated in the same manner and under the same policies as any other temporary disabling condition.
+Pregnancy, childbirth, false pregnancy, termination of pregnancy, and recovery therefrom shall be treated in the same manner and under the same policies as any other temporary disabling condition.
 (EC §221.51)